+This coordinate system on $\Hit_V(S)$ generalizes the Fenchel-Nielsen coordinates.
+Compared to other such coordinate systems, which have been constructed by Goldman \cite{Goldman_convex} when $\dim(V)=3$, and by one of the authors \cite{Zhang_internal, Zhang_thesis} for the general case, this new coordinate system has the additional advantage that it is compatible with the symplectic structure on $\Hit_V(S)$.
+In the companion paper \cite{SunZhang}, two of the authors show that any $(\Tmc,\Jmc)$-parallel flow is a Hamiltonian flow, and the vector fields $\Smc^\mathbf k_\mathbf c$ and $\Ymc^\mathbf k_\mathbf c$, and $\Emc^\mathbf i_\mathbf x$ and $\Hmc^\mathbf i_\mathbf x$ are dual to each other with respect to the Goldman symplectic structure.
+This implies that the coordinate system given in Theorem \ref{thm:coordinates_intro} is a global Darboux coordinate system, and $H(\Xmc)$ is the Hamiltonian function of the integral flow of the vector field $\Xmc$.

+\begin{remark} Theorem \ref{thm:main_intro} suggests that we use the coordinate system $\Omega$ to define the $(\Tmc,\Jmc)$-parallel flows.
+However, we in fact define them more geometrically and then show that they can be described very naturally in the coordinate system $\Omega$.
+The geometric definition plays an important role in order to compute the symplectic pairing between a pair of $(\Tmc,\Jmc)$-parallel vector fields, and to show that $(\Tmc,\Jmc)$-parallel flows are Hamiltonian. \end{remark}

-{\bf Structure of the Paper:} In Section~\ref{sec:projective} we review definitions of cross ratios, triple ratios, and Frenet curves.
-The elementary shear and eruption flows for Frenet curves are introduced in Section~\ref{sec:deforming Frenet curves}.
-In Section~\ref{sec:Hitchin_param} we describe the (re)parametrization of the Hitchin component.
-Finally in Section~\ref{sec:Hitchin} we define the $(\Tmc, \Jmc)$-parallel flows and prove the technical convergence results.
-The twist flows and eruption flows for a pants decomposition are introduced in Section~\ref{sec:Goldman}, where we also determine the Darboux coordinate system for $\Hit_n(S)$.
-The appendix contains a few proofs of technical statements.
+{\bf Structure of the paper:} In Section~\ref{sec:projective_top}, we review definitions of cross ratios, triple ratios, and Frenet curves.
+The elementary shearing and eruption flows for Frenet curves are introduced in Section~\ref{sec:elementary}.
+In Section \ref{sec:comb}, we describe a combinatorial description of any pair of vertices in of $\Tmc$, which is a key tool that we use repeatedly in our proofs.
+In Section~\ref{sec:Hitchin_param}, we describe the Bonahon-Dreyer parametrization of the Hitchin component as well as the (re)parametrization $\Omega$.
+In Section~\ref{sec:Hitchin}, we define the $(\Tmc, \Jmc)$-parallel flows and state our main results that imply Theorem \ref{thm:main_intro}, before we prove the technical convergence results in Section \ref{sec:main theorem}.
+Finally, the twist flows, length flows, eruption flows, hexagon flows are defined in Section~\ref{sec:Goldman}, where we also prove Theorem \ref{thm:coordinates_intro}.
+The appendix contains proofs of a few technical statements.

-The results in the companion paper \cite{SunZhang} rely only on Sections 1 through 5 of this article, and only Section 6 of this article relies on the results in the companion paper.